-There are four main ways to make a website mobile: Responsive design, AMP, Dynamic Serving and Separate website on Mobile specific URL.
+There are four main strategies to make a mobile website: responsive design, AMP, dynamic serving, and creating a separate website on a mobile-specific URL.

-For SEO purpose responsive design is a wise choice.
-Google supports Responsive Design as it is simple and the implementation is less risky.
-If you find it tough to make your website code responsive, search for responsive templates online that are easily available and suits your needs.
-Colorlib or Theme Forest are some sites from where you can buy responsive mobile ready themes.
+For SEO purposes, a responsive design is a wise choice.
+Google supports responsive design as it’s simple and the implementation is less risky.
+If you find it difficult to make your website code responsive, search for responsive templates online that are easily available and suit your needs.
+Colorlib or Theme Forest are some sites where you can buy responsive, mobile-ready themes.

 Rank Up On Mobile Friendliness Factors

-The are several factors that Google take into account before determining the mobile-friendliness of a website.
-Some of the crucial points are:
+There are several factors that Google takes into account before determining how mobile-friendly a site is.
+These include:

-- The Configuration of Viewport: Fixed size web pages were too large to fit the Mobile screen.
-To fix this, browsers on those devices scaled down the entire web page to fit the screen.
-Viewport element gives the browser instructions on how to control the page’s dimensions and scaling.
+- The Configuration of Viewport: Fixed-size web pages may be too large to fit a mobile screen.
+To fix this, browsers on those devices scale down the entire web page to fit the screen.
+Viewport elements give the browser instructions on how to control the page’s dimensions and scaling.

 - Usage Of Interstitial Ads: Interstitial ads are overlays that block a user from seeing or interacting with content.
-In a Google update, they mentioned that mobile web pages with interstitial will no longer be considered as mobile friendly.
+In a Google update, they mentioned that mobile web pages with interstitial ads will no longer be considered mobile-friendly.

 - Font Sizes: 66 characters is the recommended line length for maximum clarity and readability for print and desktop web.
-For smaller viewport like smartphones 35–40 characters per line provide the best balance for legible and readable text.
-Design & technical strategist Jason Pamental suggested implementing Typographic Style using CSS yields more balanced results across screen sizes.
+For smaller viewports like smartphones, 35–40 characters per line provides the best balance for legible and readable text.
+Design and technical strategist, Jason Pamental, suggests implementing Typographic Style using CSS which yields more balanced results across screen sizes.

 Ensure Googlebot Understands Your Page

-The most important step of Mobile SEO is to make Google understand your website’s mobile configuration.
-Unless Google identifies your mobile solution, it may not credit your website or rank appropriately on Google Mobile SERP (Search Engine Result Page).
+The most important step is to make sure Google understands your website’s mobile configuration.
+Unless Google identifies your mobile solution, it may not credit your website or rank appropriately on Google’s mobile SERP.

-In Responsive design including a viewport tag is the way to configure it for mobile.
-Viewport tag as mentioned earlier will help browser to render website correctly based on the device’s screen size.
+In responsive design, include a viewport tag to configure for mobile.
+As mentioned earlier, a viewport tag will help the browser to render a website correctly based on the device’s screen size.

-For Dynamic serving, Google requires adding Vary HTTP header.
-This is how it looks like:
+For dynamic serving, Google requires adding the Vary HTTP header.
+It looks like this:

 With this header, Google understands that the website has a mobile alternative.

-For separate website on Mobile specific URL, on the desktop page, you need to add a special link rel=”alternate” tag pointing to the corresponding mobile URL for the Google to understand it has a mobile part and on the mobile page, add a link rel=”canonical” tag pointing to the corresponding desktop URL, so Google does not consider the content as duplicate.
+For a separate website on a mobile-specific URL, you need to add a special rel=”alternate” tag on the desktop page pointing to the corresponding mobile URL for Google to understand it has a mobile version.
+On the mobile page, add a rel=”canonical” tag pointing to the corresponding desktop URL, so Google doesn’t consider the content as duplicate.

 Optimize User Experience On Mobile

-User Experience optimization is an important component in Mobile SEO to improve search engine ranking and avoiding search engine penalties.
-Followings are few key factors to consider:
+User experience optimization is an important component of mobile SEO to improve search engine ranking and avoid penalties.
+Consider the following key factors:

-- Mobile Page Speed: Mobile network is not as fast as regular internet connections.
-If you are having a slow website, it’ll take longer for the pages to load on mobile (due to slow internet speed).
-And mobile page speed is an important factor in Google’s ranking algorithm.
-Using Google’s Page Speed Insight tool you can understand and correct page speed issues of your website.
+- Mobile Page Speed: Mobile networks aren’t as fast as regular internet connections.
+If you have a slow website, it’ll take longer for the pages to load on mobile.
+Mobile page speed is a key factor in Google’s ranking algorithm.
+Using Google’s Page Speed Insight tool you can identify and solve page speed issues on your website.

-- Faulty Redirects: If you have separate mobile and desktop URLs, it’s necessary to redirect the desktop URL to the specific and appropriate mobile URL.
-Redirecting any URL to the homepage or other pages will be misguiding the users.
-For example, if a user is searching for a page in Facebook on the desktop, the URL will be facebook.com/xyz.
-While searching on mobile he or she should be redirected to m.facebook.com/xyz.
+- Faulty Redirects: If you have separate mobile and desktop URLs, it’s necessary to redirect the desktop URL to the appropriate mobile URL.
+Redirecting any URL to the homepage or other pages will misguide users.
+For example, if a user is searching for a page in Facebook on desktop, the URL will be facebook.com/xyz.
+While searching on mobile, he or she should be redirected to m.facebook.com/xyz.
 It’ll be quite disappointing if the user is redirected to m.facebook.com (homepage) instead.
-Such issues not only cause user experience to suffer but can result in search engine penalties as clearly mentioned in Google’s developer resource.
+Such issues not only cause the user experience to suffer but can also result in search engine penalties, as clearly stated in Google’s developer resource.

-As we mentioned, in the beginning, more and more users are predominantly opting for smartphones for their online searches, so it’s important to create a positive user experience for your mobile site.
-These important Mobile SEO strategies can help you improve your website ranking on Mobile search result pages and get more traffic to your website through mobile devices.
+LXRSEO is a great tool for evaluating how your site looks and performs on mobile.
+More users are opting for smartphones to search, so it’s important to create a positive user experience for your mobile site.
+Our SEO strategies can help you improve your website’s ranking in mobile search results and get more traffic to your website from mobile devices.